rmunoz2165/cincinnati-dataset/README.md

 ## OVERVIEW

-This is a final capstone project for an on-line Data Analytics course taken at [General Assembly](https://generalassemb.ly/education/data-analytics/san-francisco).
+This is a Tableau final capstone project for an on-line Data Analytics course taken at [General Assembly](https://generalassemb.ly/education/data-analytics/san-francisco).
 The data is a compilation of the City of Cincinnati Fleet Preventive Maintenance and Repair Work Orders, updated daily, with over 270,000+ rows of unique work orders and 37 columns of features from 2008 to present.

 ## Motivation